1. Library Cards

 There are physical copies of the Meeting Room Contract Form at the circulation desk, or online at this link: Meeting Room Forms.
 Please call the library at (605)692-9407 with any questions.

-To login to the library catalog to search for materials, view your account, or order items through Inter-Library Loan you need to login using the barcode numbers on the back of your library card, and the password is set to your last name.
+To login to the library catalog to search for materials, view your account, or place holds and renew items, you need to login using the barcode numbers on the back of your library card.
+The password is set to your last name, first 8 characters only if your last name has more than 8 characters, and all lower case.

 Please refer to the following link: Brookings Public Library Policy Manual